MiracleSheep/JavaScript_DownloadServer/README.md

-# JavaScript_DownloadServer
+# Javascript_DownloadServer

-This is a website that I want to make so that users can drag and drop files and it will be downloaded by the server.
-It will be used with docker so it can be run more easily.
+## Description

+This is a webserver I made to send files to a server.
+Features include:
+* A website with a spot to drag and drop files

+## How to set up

+### Requirements
+* Docker
+* That is pretty much it

+### Instructions
+1. Git clone the repo ``git clone https://github.com/MiracleSheep/JavaScript_DownloadServer.git``
+4. Modify the .env file inside of the container to suit your needs
+5. Build the image in the directory with ``docker build -t downloadserver .``
+6. Run the image ``docker run -d --name [insert name here] downloadserver``
+7. Enjoy!